Pixenal/poly-cutout/README.md

 ---

-This library also provides support for pesudo 3D clip (not subject) polygons, ie, depth stored in z is preserved.
+This library also provides support for pesudo 3D subject (not clip) polygons, ie, depth stored in z is preserved.